hyprnz/terraform-aws-route53-module/README.md

-# Terraform-route53-module
+# Terraform-aws-route53-module
-A Terraform Module for managing route53 resources using a multi AWS accounts.
+A Terraform Module for managing route53 resources

 Allows for independent resource creation of route53 resources, as typically required for a multi AWS Account environment.